onlinehub0808/-smart-contract-best-practices/src/05-KnownAttacks.md

 ### Call Depth Attack

-With the Call Depth Attack, an attack can cause *any* call (even a fully trusted and correct one) to fail.
+With the Call Depth Attack, *any* call (even a fully trusted and correct one) can fail.
 This is because there is a limit on how deep the "call stack" can go.
-If the attacker does a bunch of recursive calls and brings the stack depth to 1023, then they can call your function and automatically cause all of its subcalls to fail.
+If the attacker does a bunch of recursive calls and brings the stack depth to 1023, then they can call your function and automatically cause all of its subcalls to fail (subcalls include internal function calls, external calls, sends, etc.).

-An example based on the auction code from above.
+An example based on the previous auction code:

 ```
-// DO NOT USE.
-THIS IS VULNERABLE.
+// INSECURE
 contract auction {
     mapping(address => uint) refunds;